giacrava/sbp-adoption-abm/README.md

 The ABM is described in:

-Ravaioli, G., Teixeira, R. F. M., & Domingos, T. (2022).
+Ravaioli, G., Domingos, T. & Teixeira, R.F.M.
+(2023).
 Data-driven agent-based modelling of incentives for carbon sequestration: The case of sown biodiverse pastures in Portugal.
-Under review.
+Journal of Environmental Management.

 This ABM follows the framework described in:

-Ravaioli, G., Teixeira, R. F. M., & Domingos, T. (2022).
-A framework for data-driven agent-based modelling of agricultural land use.
-Under review.
+Ravaioli, G., Domingos, T., Teixeira, R.F.M., 2023.
+A Framework for Data-Driven Agent-Based Modelling of Agricultural Land Use.
+Land 12, 756. https://doi.org/10.3390/land12040756